 Mulch does a garden good!

-Water less, control weeds and complete the local yard trimming recycling loop by using County Mulch!
-Get Free "Load Your Own" Mulch or find out more about low cost loading and delivery options on this page.
+Water less, reduce weeds, and complete the local yard waste recycling loop by using County Mulch!
+Get mulch for free from "Load Your Own" piles or find out more about low-cost loading and delivery options on this page.

 How do I get Mulch?

-Free mulch piles are available in Santa Barbara and Santa Ynez.
+Free "load your own" mulch piles are available in Santa Barbara and Santa Ynez.
 Simply drive up with a pair of gloves and a garden fork and help yourself to as much mulch as you like.
-A tarp is recommended for open-bed trucks.-
+A tarp is recommended for open-bed trucks.

 Santa Barbara: